.

 Peruse a selection of photographs of lab spaces.

-Tour Undergraduate Labs in UC Santa Barbara’s College of Engineering
+Tour undergraduate labs in UC Santa Barbara’s College of Engineering

 Inside the UCSB Nanofabrication Facility

-Summer Research for Undergraduates at the MRL
+Summer research for undergraduates at the Materials Research Laboratory

 Student Voices